F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 --------------
 |aws_img|

-AWS CloudWatch has two consumers: CloudWatch Logs, and :ref:`cw-metrics` (new in TS 1.14).
+AWS CloudWatch has two consumers: CloudWatch Logs, and :ref:`CloudWatch Metrics<cw-metrics>` (new in TS 1.14).
 If you do not use the new **dataType** property, the system defaults to CloudWatch Logs.

 ..
 IMPORTANT:: In TS 1.9.0 and later, the **username** and **passphrase** for CloudWatch are optional.
 This is because a user can send data from a BIG-IP that has an appropriate IAM role in AWS to AWS CloudWatch without a username and passphrase.